Number 1 Crush: Remix release and commercial performance

-By December, the soundtrack album had shot up to #12; Billboard declared that "#1 Crush" has become "the driving force behind the [Romeo + Juliet OST]" as it broke into the Modern Rock top ten.
-Due to the song's runaway success, Garbage contemplated filming a music video for it at the end of their touring commitments.
-Almo had reluctantly agreed to get behind "#1 Crush" after Geffen executives put pressure on the label to do so.
-"Milk" didn't even chart.
+By December, the soundtrack album had risen to #12; Billboard declared that "#1 Crush" has become "the driving force behind the [Romeo + Juliet OST]" as it broke into the Modern Rock top ten.
+Due to the song's success, Garbage considered filming a music video for it at the end of their touring commitments.
+Almo reluctantly agreed to support "#1 Crush" after Geffen executives put pressure on the label.
 On the first week of January 1997, "#1 Crush" peaked at #29 on the Hot 100 Airplay chart as it hit the #1 spot on the Modern Rock chart.
 The song would spend the next four weeks at the summit.
-The Romeo + Juliet OST eventually hit #2 on the albums chart; while Garbage rebounded from the lower-70s into the top 50.
-By the end of its chart-run, "#1 Crush" had spent a total of sixteen weeks on the Hot 100 Airplay chart and twenty-two on the Modern Rock chart.
+The Romeo + Juliet soundtrack eventually reached #2 on the albums chart; while Garbage rebounded from the lower-70s into the top 50.
+By the end of its chart-run, "#1 Crush" had spent a total of 16 weeks on the Hot 100 Airplay chart and twenty-two on the Modern Rock chart.
 Erikson later recalled: "Turns out we didn't even need a video."

-From March through May 1997, Romeo + Juliet opened in cinemas throughout Europe.
+From March through May 1997, Romeo + Juliet opened in theatres throughout Europe.
 In April, Mushroom serviced "#1 Crush" to European radio, where it placed on Music & Medias Most Added list, and re-released the debut album bundled with a bonus "#1 Crush" CD single.

-In 2007, the remix of "#1 Crush" was remastered for both Garbage's greatest hits album Absolute Garbage and Romeo + Juliet: Music from the Motion Picture (10th Anniversary Edition), and in 2012, it was included in the band's second greatest hits album The Absolute Collection released in Oceania.
-In 2015, an early demo mix of "#1 Crush", was included as a previously unreleased bonus track on Garbage (20th Anniversary Super Deluxe Edition) along with new remasters of the original version and the remix.
-The same year, The Absolute Collection was remastered for iTunes where the "#1 Crush" remix was replaced with the original version.
+In 2007, the remix of "#1 Crush" was remastered for Garbage's greatest hits album, Absolute Garbage, and Romeo + Juliet: Music from the Motion Picture (10th Anniversary Edition).
+In 2012, it was included in the band's second greatest hits album, The Absolute Collection, released in Oceania.
+In 2015, an early demo mix of "#1 Crush" was included as a previously unreleased bonus track on Garbage (20th Anniversary Super Deluxe Edition), along with new remasters of the original version and the remix.
+That year, The Absolute Collection was remastered for iTunes, where the "#1 Crush" remix was replaced with the original version.
 In 2022, the remix was remastered again and included in the band's third greatest hits album Anthology.